Tutorial Using W&N Twilight Colours By Charles Evans

 Winsor & Newton have introduced a fabulous range of Limited Edition Professional Water Colour.
 The Twilight Collection features beautifully rich, deep colours of the best quality pigment.
 There are six hues in the range, including Aqua Green, Chromium Black, Cobalt Green Deep, Sanguine Red, Smalt Blue and Quinacridone Violet.

 The Twilight Collection colours come in 5ml tubes and won’t be around forever, as in the case of the Desert Range.
-Ensure you purchase your Winsor and Newton Watercolors before they disappear!
+Ensure you purchase your Winsor and Newton Watercolours before they disappear!

 2020 UPDATE: The limited edition Twilight Colours have now sold out.
 However, Aqua Green, Cobalt Green Deep, Smalt, and Quinacridone Violet have now been added to the main Winsor & Newton Professional Watercolour range.
 You can still follow this tutorial by substituting similar colours for the others.